jmquigs/ModelMod/Docs/devguide/README.md

 Specifically, any game that creates D3D9 from a secondary DLL, not the main executable, cannot currently be patched by the hook code in ModelMod.dll.

+## Renderer & input hook

+One injected, the ModelMod.dll will look for certain imported functions in the PE executable table and patch them.
+It will patch any
+D3D9 related calls so that it can inject the modelmod hook device.
+It will also create and initialize DirectInput so that modelmod can receive input commands.

+While modelmod tracks certain kinds of renderer state changes as they happen, most processing occurs when the game calls beginScene() on the device, which should happen once per frame at least.

 ## CLR Initialization

 When the game creates a graphics device, ModelMod.dll will perform